HR department functions as a service offer? What developments are heading towards you? We take a look into the future

 HR services are as old as HR itself.
 Every personnel department provides services, even if they are not always perceived to be services.
 What is new about HR services?
 And why should every HR department take a detailed look at a service offer?

-One trend follows another, and HR is not exempt from megatrends such as digitization and big data.
+One trend follows another, and HR is not exempt from megatrends such as digitisation and big data.
 The expectation is clear: the HR department has to do “something”.
 But can we be a little more precise?
 Instead of drifting from trend to trend, why not put the issue of HR administration back in the spotlight?
 Boring?
 Not even close.
 This is precisely where new technologies fit in perfectly.

 More than 25 years ago, HR administration experienced a hype that culminated in a series of payroll-accounting software launches.
 Business-process outsourcing of HR administration was also flying high in the 90s.
 And had its first crash.
 This was because outsourcing merely relocated the existing problems from the company to the service provider.
 And because something decisive had been forgotten: the employees.
 Today, the topic is experiencing a renaissance, but what do HR departments need to focus on to prevent failure?